 -

-Cryptocurrency is the fastest option at operators that support it, with verified accounts typically clearing within two to four hours.
-For standard methods, PayPal, Neteller, Skrill, and Revolut all deliver within 24 hours at zero cost on sterling transactions.
-Debit cards take one to three business days and bank transfers three to five.
+Cryptocurrency is the fastest option at operators that support it, with verified accounts typically clearing within 2-4 hours.
+For standard methods, PayPal, Neteller, Skrill, and Revolut all deliver within 24 hours at zero cost on GBP sterling transactions.
+Debit cards take 1-3 business days and bank transfers 3-5.
 Matching your withdrawal preference to an operator that prioritises it before registering avoids delays on the first payout.

 - Can I hold accounts at more than one of these operators simultaneously?